Pannonian Basin: Wider definition

 According to one definition, it forms a topographically discrete unit set in the European landscape, surrounded by geographic boundaries: the Carpathian Mountains to the north and east, the Dinaric Alps to the south and southwest, and the Alps to the west.
 The Transdanubian Mountains diagonally bisect it, separating the larger Great Hungarian Plain with the Eastern Slovak Lowland, from the Little Hungarian Plain to the northwest.
 The plain is also associated with the Pannonian Steppe.

-The topography of the Pannonian Basin and the surrounding mountains according to one definition: including wider territories, such as the Transylvanian Plain.

 In terms of modern state boundaries, this definition of the Pannonian Basin centres it on the territory of Hungary, which lies entirely within the basin, but it also covers parts of southern Slovakia, southeast Poland, western-southwest Ukraine, parts of western Romania, depends on one's approach), northern Serbia, northeast Croatia, northeast Slovenia, and eastern Austria.